pytorch/ao/torchao/prototype/autoround/README.md

 device = "cuda" if torch.cuda.is_available() else "cpu"

 # Define a function to identify target modules for quantization.
-# For example, to apply Auto-Round to all decoder layers and the LM head in a Llama model:
+# For example, to apply Auto-Round to all decoder layers and the `lm-head` in a Llama model:
 decoder_cls = transformers.models.llama.modeling_llama.LlamaDecoderLayer
 is_target_module = lambda mod, fqn: isinstance(mod, decoder_cls) or "lm_head" in fqn
 # Prepare the model for Auto-Round